umer-sheikh/bird-whisperer/README.md

 <hr/>

 ## Acknowledgement :pray:
-We used the [Whisper](https://github.com/openai/whisper) codebase for the feature extraction and fine-tuning of models in our proposed method **Bird Whisperer**.
+We used the [Whisper](https://github.com/openai/whisper) codebase for the feature extraction in our proposed method **Bird Whisperer**.
 We thank the authors for releasing the codebase.